 Immediately to the west of Enclosure D’s hole is one of Göbekli Tepe’s most detailed pillars, commonly called the Vulture Stone.

 Many cultures have associated the constellation of Cygnus with the vulture.
 And while Cygnus aligns with the top of the Great Rift, the constellation of Scorpio is near the bottom.
 Perhaps it’s no coincidence, then, that we see a scorpion beneath the vulture.

 In numerous ancient cultures, the dead were left outside in a designated area in hopes that vultures would swoop down and devour the flesh.
 This practice was known as excarnation.
 And once the body was picked clean by vultures and other birds, the bones would be ritually buried.

-There’s a good chance the tradition took place in this region, as it later would in Zoroastrian Iran.
-Looking closely, it seems to be depicted on the Vulture Stone.
+There’s a good chance that the tradition took place in this region, as it later would in nearby Zoroastrian Iran.
+And looking closely, it seems to be depicted on the Vulture Stone.

 At the bottom right is what appears to be a headless man, while the ball near the vulture could be his head, doubling as the sun.

 Therefore, the pillar likely contains dual symbolism, representing both the practice of excarnation and also the transmigration of the soul.
 In many world cultures, the bird in general symbolizes man’s ascent to the heavens.

 Interestingly, in ancient Egypt, vultures were commonly depicted enveloping a ball, or sun disk, a scene which probably represented primordial reconciliation.

 Also in Egypt, common tomb scenes depicted the sky goddess Nut swallowing the sun (together with the soul of the king) at night.
 And following its journey across the night sky, the sun would reemerge from her womb the next day, experiencing a rebirth.